 Since firm exit was virtually non-existent in China until the 1990s, one may wonder if the Chinese government artificially kept alive comparison plants after the Sino-Soviet Split.
-This does not seem to be the case, as comparison plants, in spite of eventually not receiving any Soviet transfer, performed better and were larger than the other steel plants not included in the 156 Projects.
-While these results do not have any causal interpretation, they may indicate that, even if comparison plants were completed by the Chinese government alone, Soviet help in their initial planning was still beneficial.
+This does not seem to be the case, as comparison plants, in spite of eventually not receiving any Soviet transfer, performed better and were larger than the other steel plants not included in the 156 Projects between basic, advanced and comparison plants (Table A.9, Panel B).